 From her work in accounting, Misty Pleiness has key insight in what helps and hinders small businesses.
 And as a competitive rider, she has spoken with her farriers about the business challenges they face.
 She'll help bridge the two worlds and deliver key insight on helping build a stronger farrier practice.

 You can't effectively run a profitable business without knowing what it costs to trim or shoe each horse.
-In this session, Palo Alto, Calif., farrier Margie Lee-Gustafson will explain how to break down costs to understand where to price your work at.
-She'll show how minor price increases can help you run a more profitable business.
+In this session, Shelbyville, Ky., farrier Pat Broadus will explain how to break down costs to understand where to price your work at.
+He'll show how minor price increases can help you run a more profitable business.
 Making small changes today can result in a different financial outcome within a year.

 Daisy Haven Farm